Param-Harrison/kidzode/public/courses/pixel-heroes/timestable_fireworks.md

 # Add Fireworks

-Add celebrations after each answer!
+Add celebrations after each answer to make learning fun!
+Press Run and see the fireworks!

-## What to Do
-1. Press Run
-2. See the fireworks!

 ```python
 # Print the 5 times table with fireworks!